DRIVING ADVICE, ECO-DRIVING

 - gear change indicator;

-Depending on the vehicle, to obtain optimum consumption levels, a warning light on the instrument panel lets you know the best time to move up or down a gear for vehicles where this is fitted:
+To obtain optimum consumption levels, a warning light on the instrument panel lets you know the best time to move up a gear, or down a gear for vehicles where this is fitted:

 Š move up a gear;